anna1901/Unclutter/README.md

 To get started with the project, follow these steps:

 1. Ensure you have Xcode installed on your Mac.
 You can download the latest version from the Mac App Store.
-2. Clone the repository: `git clone https://github.com/your_username/ProjectName.git`
+2. Clone the repository: `git clone https://github.com/anna1901/Unclutter.git`
-3. Open the `.xcodeproj` or `.xcworkspace` file in Xcode.
+3. Open the `.xcodeproj` file in Xcode.
 4. Select a target device or simulator and click the "Run" button to build and run the project.

 ## Usage